froelofs/inquisitive-semantics/_courses/2025-amsterdam.md

 - 24/11 at 11.00-13.00
 - 1/12 at 11.00-13.00

-The room will be announced soon.
+The office hours will be held in room F2.02 at Science Park 107.

 ## Instructions for final paper